-The first step to feeling successful when raising children – particularly children with complex needs like ADHD – is to get out of the muddy river of denial.
+The first step to feeling successful when raising children – particularly children with complex issues like ADHD, anxiety, learning disabilities, autism and more – is to get out of the muddy river of parenting denial.

-To effectively navigate the choppy waters of parenting you’ve got to climb out of the water and into a boat.
-Only then can you skillfully direct your course through the eddys and rapids ahead.
+Parenting complex kids is like navigating the rapids in a choppy river filled with rocks and eddies.
+First, you’ve got to climb out of the water and into a boat.
+Only then can you skillfully direct your course through the rapids ahead.
 After all, there are leeches, a rather skuzzy bottom, and it’s hard to see clearly beneath the surface.
-The sooner you step onto a sturdy boat, and into the light of day, the better your chances of enjoying the ride (ok, chances of survival improve significantly, as well!).
+The sooner you step onto a sturdy boat, and into the light of day, the better your chances of enjoying the ride (chances of survival improve significantly, as well!).

 I don’t know about you, but the experience of parenting is not what I expected when I decided to have kids.
 Before children, I had sepia-tinted images of tossing my head back in laughter at the antics of my small child, and rose-tinted visions of my teenager sincerely asking for words of wisdom from her ‘cool’ mom.